WenchaoLin/BaseMod-3.0/README.md

 ### Running with SMRTLink

+To run Isoseq using SMRTLink, follow the usual steps for analysing data on SMRTLink.
+TODO: Link to document explaining SMRTLink.

 ### Running on the Command Line

 On the command line, the analysis is performed in 4 steps: